coralproject/ask-docs/docs_dir/contribute/development/style_guide.md

 ### Repository naming

-You may have noticed that all of the components in the Coral ecosystem (and their corresponding repositories) are named for types of coral.
-You can read more about why these names were chosen [here](coral_naming).
-The coral types aren't chosen willy-nilly, but have a meaning that ties into what that component actually does.
+As you may have guessed, each component of Coral is named after a different type of coral.
+We like to match up some traits of the particular type of coral with the functionality of the component, but that's not always possible.

-When you are choosing a name for your project (and its repo), look around for a variety of coral that somehow represents what your project does and how it fits in to the Coral ecosystem.
-The [Coral Naming](coral_naming) document should offer you some inspiration in that direction.
+Choose a variety of coral to name your repo.
+Make sure that there isn't already a repo named something similar.

 ### Repository descriptions